 All artifacts must contain a top-level

-Readme.md file that gives the name of the paper, the author’s names, and step-by-step instructions about how to execute the artifact.
+Readme.md file that gives the name of the paper and step-by-step instructions about how to execute the artifact.

 In most cases the step-by-step instructions should be a list of commands to execute to build and test the artifact on the examples described in the paper, and to reproduce all the graphs and benchmarking results.
 The instructions should call out particular features of the results such as “this produces the graph in Fig 5 that shows our algorithm runs in linear time”.
 Try to keep the instructions clear enough that reviews can work through them in under 30 minutes.